sfigg/commercialization-public/docset/customize/mdm/enable-offline-updates-for-windows-embedded-8-1-handheld-devices-to-windows-10.md

 -   Your device must have an SD card with at least 0.5 GB of free space.
 -   Ensure that the settings app and PhoneUpdate applet are available via Assigned Access.

-The following diagram is a high level overview of the process.
+The following diagram is a high-level overview of the process.

 ![update process for windows embedded 8.1 devices](images/windowsembedded-update.png)